whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 ### Profit Economy: When Selfishness is Allowed to Take Hold

 Tragically, ruling classes consistently impose a way of life that rewards selfishness, creating a _profit economy_.
 The word "profit" simply means getting more than one gives.
-Profit economies reward and motivate individuals to try to get more than they give, training people to profit from their neighbors.
-Over time, profit economies _move resources toward people who already have them_.
+Profit economies motivate individuals to get more than they give, training people to profit from others in their own nation.
+Over time, profit economies _move resources to people who already have them_.
 In a profit economy, the more resources a person has, the more additional resources they are able to get.

 Capitalism, socialism, and communism are all examples of profit economies.
 The main difference is simply whether wealthy individuals and corporations control most property (capitalism) or whether the ruling government controls a larger share (socialism and communism).